allegro/bigflow/README.md

 ```

 Parameter `runtime` is used to determine partition being processed.
-Parameter `dataflow_bucket` is  GCS bucket used for temp and staging locations.
+Parameter `dataflow_bucket` is  GCS bucket used for temporary and staging locations.
 Parameter `requirements_file_path` provides informations about dependencies of your dataflow.
 Parameter `region` is location of machine used in dataflow.
 By default is set to europe-west1.
 Parameter `machine_type` is type of used machine.
 By default n1-standard-1.